Cold case solved? NY man arrested in 44-year-old Carbon County homicide

 Troopers said Sierra is in custody and awaiting extradition.
 No further details were available Wednesday, but state police, in consultation with the Carbon County District Attorney's Office, will provide more information soon.

-Troopers were called Dec.
-20, 1976, to investigate human remains found on the riverbank of the Lehigh River in East Side borough, Carbon County.
+It was Dec.
+20, 1976, when troopers were called to investigate human remains found on the riverbank of the Lehigh River in East Side borough, Carbon County.

 According to published reports, she was violently raped, strangled and shot in the neck, and her baby was cut from her body.
 Her nose, ears and breasts were removed.

-Kenneth Jumper Jr., then 14, was walking near the river when he made the stunning discovery — two suitcases and body parts found at the river bank.
+A then 14-year-old Kenneth Jumper Jr. was walking near the river when he made the stunning discovery — two suitcases and body parts found at the river bank.
 Investigators later found a third suitcase that contained the baby's remains.
 New York newspaper pages from 1976 were also found with the remains, according to Standard-Speaker news stories from the time.

 In 1976, police had only interviews, fingerprints and dental records as they worked to identify the deceased.